-I am currently a 1st year PHM Fellow at Children’s Mercy in Kansas City.
-I grew up in a small town in southern Indiana, and I am a proud alum of the University of Notre Dame and Indiana University School of Medicine.
-After completing my pediatrics residency training at Children’s of Alabama in Birmingham, Alabama, I am so excited to return to the Midwest to begin my fellowship at Children’s Mercy.
+I am currently a 2nd year PHM Fellow at Children’s Mercy in Kansas City.
+I grew up in a small town in southern Indiana and I am a proud alum of the University of Notre Dame and Indiana University School of Medicine.
+After completing my pediatrics residency training at Children’s of Alabama in Birmingham, Alabama, I was excited to return to the Midwest to begin my fellowship at Children’s Mercy.
 During my interview, I was extremely impressed with the wide breadth of academic interests and enthusiasm within the hospital medicine division at CMH as well as the fellowship’s emphasis on preparing trainees for a successful career in academic hospital medicine.
-Having been actively involved in injury prevention research and advocacy during my residency, I plan to continue this work during my fellowship in addition to obtaining my Masters in Public Health.
-I hope to further explore my interest in the impact of social determinants on children’s health including the policies, both locally and nationally, that influence these health factors.
-One of my favorite aspects of the fellowship program is the support and mentorship I have already experienced for my research interests in the short time I have been at CMH.
+My first year of fellowship exceeded these expectations both clinically and with my research as I received several national conference acceptances for my scholarly work in unintentional injury hospitalizations.
+I have found excellent mentorship within the division which has enabled me to continue building skills in advocacy and health policy.
+Additionally, I am obtaining my Masters in Public Health concurrently.
+While not at the hospital, my fiancé Kent and I enjoy walking and riding bikes at the numerous beautiful local parks in the KC area.

-Hi!
-I’m Claire, a first year PHM fellow at CMH.
-I am originally from Columbus, OH (Go Bucks!).
-Following undergrad and graduate work on the East Coast at Providence and BU, I reversed course to Cincinnati for medical school.
-I completed pediatrics residency here at Children’s Mercy.
-I have benefitted from the incredible teaching and mentorship of the CMH hospitalist group during residency here and stayed for fellowship because of the strong support for my academic interests including research, quality improvement, and advocacy.
-I am interested in Implementation Science, which is the multidisciplinary study of interventions, policies, and other methods to improve the uptake of evidence-based findings and practices to improve effectiveness and quality of health care.
-Ultimately, I want to affect larger improvements on a systems, community, and national level.
-The PHM program at CMH allows me the flexibility to pursue this interest in larger settings and supports further study of the emerging field through graduate education.
+I am a second year fellow in PHM at Children’s Mercy Hospital.
+I am originally from Columbus, OH.
+Following undergrad and graduate work on the East Coast at Providence and BU, I moved westward to Cincinnati for medical school.
+I completed pediatrics residency here at CMH.
+I have benefited from the incredible teaching and mentorship of the CMH hospitalist group during residency here and stayed for fellowship because of the strong support for my academic interests including quality improvement and advocacy.
+I am in the Pediatric Bioethics Certificate program this year and serve on the hospital Bioethics Committee.
+I am interested in Implementation Science, the study of interventions, policies, and other methods to improve the uptake of evidence-based practices to improve effectiveness and quality of health care.
+I am working with the Asthma Continuum group at CMH to improve Asthma care in all settings of our organization and in Kansas City.
+My second project seeks to identify patient factors associated with poor recognition of clinical deterioration with the goal of identifying areas of improvement for these systems.
+Finally, I am working on a quality improvement project for timely, complete HSV testing in neonates.
+I want to affect larger improvements on a systems, community, and national level.
+The PHM program at CMH allows me the flexibility to pursue this interest in larger settings.

-I am the current 2nd year PHM fellow here at CMH.
+I am the current 3rd year PHM fellow here at CMH.
 I am originally from Nebraska and went to medical school at UNMC in Omaha.
-I did my pediatrics residency training in Grand Rapids, MI at Helen DeVos Children's Hospital.
-I loved Michigan but, while interviewing for PHM fellowship, Mercy drew my eye.
+I did my pediatrics residency training in Grand Rapids, Michigan, at Helen DeVos Children's Hospital.
+I loved Michigan, but, while interviewing for PHM fellowship, I fell in love with CMH.
 The supportive faculty, the robust research and QI opportunities, and the chance to hone my clinical skills at one of the best children's hospitals in the country were huge for me.
 Not only does Mercy provide a fantastic PHM fellow experience, the hospital is also helping me to get a Master’s in Public Administration with an emphasis in Hospital Administration.
-My research here has been focused on appropriate utilization of resources, and I was lucky enough to have my projects selected for a platform at PAS and a poster at PHM.
-The division here is amazing, and finding mentorship for my projects and career has been easy!
-When I am not working, I am spending time with my amazing wife Abby and our two kids, Joey (4) and Daniel (2).
+My research here has been focused on appropriate utilization of resources, and the fantastic mentorship I have found here has led to platforms at national conferences and publications in major journals such as Pediatrics.
+When I am not working, I am spending time with my amazing wife Abby and our three kids, Joey (5) and Daniel (3) and Jack (1 month).
 We frequent the KC Zoo and local parks and love to try out new restaurants.
 KC is a beautiful city with so much to offer!

 Faculty and staff